Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 380X, in theory, should perform quite a bit faster than the Radeon R7 250X in general. (explain)
+Memory BandwidthTheoretically, the Radeon R9 380X should perform a lot faster than the Radeon R7 250X in general. (explain)

-Texel RateThe Radeon R9 380X is quite a bit (more or less 210%) better at anisotropic filtering than the Radeon R7 250X. (explain)
+Texel RateThe Radeon R9 380X is much (approximately 210%) faster with regards to anisotropic filtering than the Radeon R7 250X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison